CS 396: Principles of Languages

 Electronic Device usage:

 All cell phones, PDAs, music players and other electronic devices must be turned off (or in silent mode) during lecture, and may not be used at any time.
-Laptops or workstations (if present) are allowed for note-taking only during lectures; no surfing or other use is allowed.
+Laptops are allowed for note-taking only during lectures; no surfing or other use is allowed.
 I devote 100% of my attention to providing a high quality lecture; please respect this by devoting 100% of your attention to listening and participating.

 Late work and Make-ups: